 - Add videos – Video marketing ensures a 49% quicker increase in revenue.
-Almost more than 85% of online marketers are making effective use of videos to target more customers because of its popularity among them.
+Almost more than 85% of online marketers are making effective use of videos to target more customers because of their popularity among them.

 - Optimize for local and voice search – optimize your website for voice searches with longtail keywords because voice search is getting progressively well known.
-Local search optimization is also pivotal because many people are using their cell phones to know about local businesses, so ensure to include your business in local business listings and also include localized content to your website.
+Local search optimization is also pivotal because many people are using their cell phones to know about local businesses, so ensure to include your business in local business listings and also include localized content on your website.

 Internet Marketing and Online Marketing

-SEO-oriented website and PPC campaigns for search marketing like Google Ads and Bing Ads will come under this category.
+SEO-oriented websites and PPC campaigns for search marketing like Google Ads and Bing Ads will come under this category.
 As the Internet and online technologies are changing quickly, so are the online marketing strategies to keep up with the times.

 Focal Points of Internet Marketing